Have some Alaska questions? Hopefully we have answers! As much fun as I’ve had writing about Alaska, this is final post about the state for now.

 During the planning stages of my trip, I had several questions about everything from where to see wildlife in Alaska to how to obtain backcountry permits for Denali National Park.
 I’m sure others may have the same questions, so here’s a resource with some frequently-asked Alaska questions and answers.

 Got any more Alaska questions?
-Leave a comment and let me know.
+Leave a comment and let me know. and check out our photo essay with 88 pictures of Alaska.

 Where can you see whales from shore in Alaska?